(Adjective) Having temporary effect

 Phones were bigger, flatter, and absolutely everywhere.
 The cars were sleeker, the fashion slightly scary, the buildings a little taller.
 It hadn't been so hard to find a newspaper since the seventeenth century.
 They said it was October, 2018.

 Ron and Hermione weren't living in the flat they'd proudly bought together in 1998.
 After traumatising and profusely apologising to the old lady who did, Harry tried the Burrow.
 He scared the old lady there, too.
-Mrs Weasley hit him with a frying pan, hugged him half to death and scolded him for worrying her.
+Mrs Weasley hit him with a frying pan, which was only mostly an accident, then hugged him half to death and scolded him for worrying her.

 They called a whole Weasley congregation.
 From their view, he'd vanished, and now sixteen years later, just as miraculously reappeared.
 The air was charged with the hurt and blame of his disappearance – the questions had festered for years, and now that he was back, alive all along, they were asking why.